Society Committees

 Email

-• Vice-chair – Lipidomics Task Group
+• Vice-Chair – Lipidomics Task Group

 Dr. María Eugenia Monge is an Independent Researcher of the National Scientific and Technical Research Council of Argentina (CONICET) and works at the Centro de Investigaciones en Bionanociencias (CIBION).
 In 2006, she obtained her Ph.D. in analytical and physical chemistry from the University of Buenos Aires.
 Between 2007 and 2014, she held postdoctoral positions in Italy, France, and the USA.
 In 2014, she was recruited by CONICET to set up a new laboratory in a new research center in Argentina.